-Gout is the leading cause of joint inflammation in the world, and rates of gout in the U.S. have more than doubled since the 1960’s.
+Gout is the leading cause of joint inflammation in the world, and rates of gout in the U.S. have more than doubled since the 1960s.
 The increases are due, in part, to the rise in obesity rates and increased incidences of hypertension (high blood pressure).
 Here are our answers to the most common questions patients ask us about gout.

 1) What is Gout?

-Gout is a form of arthritis that occurs when needle-shaped uric acid crystals deposit in a joint, causing pain, redness, warmth and swelling.
-While gout can affect several joints, including the ankles, knees, elbows and wrists, the most common site is the first metatarsal-phalangeal joint (MTP), where the big toe connects to the foot.
+Gout is a form of arthritis that occurs when needle-shaped uric acid crystals deposit in a joint, causing pain, redness, warmth, and swelling.
+While gout can affect several joints, including the ankles, knees, elbows, and wrists, the most common site is the first metatarsal-phalangeal joint (MTP), where the big toe connects to the foot.
 The reason gout is more likely to affect this joint than others is because urate crystallizes into uric acid crystals at cooler temperatures.
 Since the big toe is farthest from the heart, it is often cooler than the rest of the body, making gout more likely to occur.

 2) How is Gout Diagnosed?

 Many cases of gout are diagnosed on history and exam.
-Patients who experience sudden onset of redness, swelling and pain along the great toe are often considered to have gout until proven otherwise.
+Patients who experience a sudden onset of redness, swelling, and pain along the great toe are often considered to have gout until proven otherwise.
 If the diagnosis is unclear, patients can have blood work done to evaluate their uric acid levels.
 Also, fluid can be aspirated from the affected joint and examined under the microscope for the presence of uric acid crystals.
 Imaging, such as X-rays and CT scans, can also be used to confirm the diagnosis.

 3) How Common is Gout?